 Create your own scenarios with customized agent-based models for wildfire, flood, evacuation, storms, airborne particulates, as well as biological and ecological behaviors, each based on your community’s data.

-Simtables are deployed in over 50 city, state and federal agencies and universities.
+Simtables are deployed in over 50 city, state and federal agencies and in colleges and universities.
 They are being used in certified curriculum training exercises for mitigation planning in wildland fire and other emergency management scenarios.
+Government entities purchasing Simtables include the USDA, USFS, BLM and the DOE.

 LANL, Los Alamos, NM – Fire readiness activities include training with the latest in simulation technology, the SimTable, and a year-round program of fire fuel mitigation.
 We can start a fire and we can simulate the response to a fire, how we would mitigate it.
 We have many different options, whether we cut hand lines [...]